Rachel Barrett: Early life

-Barrett was born in Carmarthen in 1874 to Rees Barrett, a land and road surveyor, and his second wife Anne Jones, both Welsh-speakers.
+Barrett was born in Carmarthen on 12 November 1874 to Rees Barrett, a land and road surveyor, and his second wife Anne Jones, both Welsh-speakers.
 She grew up in the town of Llandeilo with her elder brother Rees and a younger sister, Janette.
 By the 1881 census, her mother Anne was the lone adult living at their address on Alan Road, her father having died in 1878.
-Barrett was educated at a boarding school in Stroud, along with her sister, and won a scholarship to the University College of Wales, Aberystwyth.
-She graduated in 1904 with an external London BSc degree and became a science teacher.
-She taught in Llangefni, Carmarthen and Penarth.
+Barrett was educated at Stratford Abbey School, a boarding school in Stroud, along with her sister, and won a scholarship to the University College of Wales, Aberystwyth.
+She graduated in 1904 with an external London BSc degree in mathematics and science.
+After graduating she became a science teacher and taught in Llangefni, Carmarthen and Penarth.

 Life as a suffragette

 Early activism with the WSPU

 Towards the end of 1906 Barrett attended a suffrage rally in Cardiff and was inspired by a speech from Nellie Martel to join the Women's Social and Political Union (WSPU) at the end of the meeting.
 She felt "that they were doing the right and only thing" and thought that she herself "had always been a suffragist."
 By the following year Barrett was active as a WSPU activist and helped organise Adela Pankhurst's meetings in Cardiff and Barry that year, sharing the stage with her as one of the speakers.
 Barrett spoke on behalf of the WSPU at many meetings, often in Welsh, which conflicted with her role as a schoolteacher as her headmistress disapproved of the publicity, especially after news of Barrett being flour-bombed with Adela Pankhurst at a rally in Cardiff Docks made the local papers.

-In July 1907, Barrett resigned as a teacher and enrolled at the London School of Economics, near the WSPU headquarters at Clement's Inn, intending to study economics and sociology and to work towards her DSc.
+In July 1907, Barrett resigned as a teacher and enrolled at the London School of Economics (LSE), near the WSPU headquarters at Clement's Inn, intending to study economics and sociology and to work towards her DSc.
 That August she was heavily active for the WSPU, campaigning at the Bury St Edmunds by-election with Gladice Keevil, Nellie Martel, Emmeline Pankhurst, Aeta Lamb and Elsa Gye.
 She influenced the American student Alice Paul, and both sold copies of Votes for Women.

 Barrett was also active with Adela Pankhurst at Bradford.
 With her campaign activities over Barrett was free to attend the LSE, which proved useful for attending WSPU activities in nearby Clement's Inn.
 Over the Christmas period Barrett was again busy campaigning for the WSPU, with Pankhurst, Martel, Lamb, and Nellie Crocker at the "rough and boisterous" staunchly Liberal Mid-Devon seat at Newton Abbott, and next time in the lead up to the Ashburton by-election.